FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Check the ip of the google cloud shell
 * Run the google cloud shell in ssh
 * Connect a google cloud shell to another google cloud shell
+* Getting oauth token on a running instance of a google cloud shell
 * Running another operative system at the login in the google cloud shell
 * Using the postgres database
 * Autorun the Google Cloud shell at login